Image: Performing with cellist Diego Carneiro de Oliveira at The Bolívar Hall

 ‘PanAmericana’ offers the perfect antidote to turbulent 21st-century politics, with a fresh take on the classical music of the New World, tracing hemispherical classical music connections from New York to Buenos Aires.
 The project articulates a diversity of voices from across the Americas which speak a common musical language and affirm music’s power to transcend political borders and foster cultural understanding.
 This kaleidoscopic programme, encompassing an eclectic range of influences, from jazz, lied, tango, opera and musical theatre to folk and film music, allows audiences to enjoy some of their all-time favourite North American music by iconic composers such as Bernstein and Gershwin alongside lesser-known gems from South of the Border by composers such as Villa-Lobos, Piazzolla, Lecuona, Chávez and Brouwer.
 This is music full of passion, lush tunes and irresistible rhythms.

-PanAmericana premiered at Barbican's Milton Court Concert Hall in October 2017 as part of Echoes Festival, featuring Luis Gomes, Duo Diez, Los Angeles Duo, Wilmer Sifontes, Vanessa Lucas-Smith (who recently recorded the 'Calais Sessions', which facilitated musicians in 'the jungle' refugee camp in Calais to write and record music as part of an album) and Ian Anderson (former Principal Viola of the European Union Youth Orchestra), with special guest dance performances by Talentos Colombian Folk Group.
+PanAmericana premiered at Barbican's Milton Court Concert Hall in October 2017 as part of Echoes Festival, featuring Luis Gomes, Duo Diez, Los Angeles Duo, Wilmer Sifontes, Ian Anderson (former Principal Viola of the European Union Youth Orchestra) and Vanessa Lucas-Smith (who recently recorded the 'Calais Sessions', facilitating musicians in 'the jungle' refugee camp in Calais to write and record music as part of an album).
+The music was complemented by traditional Colombian dance performed by special guest community dance group, Talentos Colombian Folk Group.

 Omar Puente engages with the audience at Southbank Centre's Purcell Room